iyzhang/superhero-network/README.md

 researchers that fight against harassment and for a safe environment for everyone in the research community.
 The focus will initially be on women, but I would love to eventually expand this to other underrepresented minorities and all PhD students.
 The committee has the following important features:

 * **Unaffiliated:** The group will not be sponsored or affiliated by any other organization to avoid conflicts of interest.
-As demonstrated by Sangeetha Jyothi's recent interactions with SIGCOMM CARES and any Title IX investigation, the committee cannot try to protect its sponsoring org.

 * **Diverse:** To avoid further conflicts of interest, we will never assign someone to help/give recommendations who is in the same area